Best Parental Control Software in 2023

 - Net Nanny

-Yes, but in order to set up parental restrictions, you first have to make sure that SafeSearch is turned on.
-For more detailed parental controls, you can set up Google Family Link, block websites with a browser extension, or use a dedicated VPN for Chrome.
-For the best parental control on Android and other platforms, though, you’ll need one of the programs on our list.
+Yes, but in order to set up parental controls and limit screen time on computers and mobile devices, you first have to make sure that SafeSearch is turned on.
+For more detailed parental controls, you can set up Google Family Link, block websites with a browser extension, or use a dedicated VPN for Google’s web browser.
+For the best parental control on Android and other platforms, though, you’ll need one of the parental controls programs on our list.

 Simply use either a website blocking extension or one of the programs for parental control on your PC, Mac, console, or mobile device.

-Without a doubt.
-While some routers automatically support these features, others may require that you install the OpenDNS protocol first.
+Yes.
+While some routers automatically support parental control options, others may require that you install the OpenDNS protocol first.
 After that, it’s just a matter of setting it up in your router’s web settings.

 This depends on both your needs and budget.
-Check out our list of the best parental control software above, though: we have several excellent choices to consider, including Qustodio, Kaspersky Safe Kids, and Norton Family.
+Check out our list of the best parental control software for a comprehensive overview of the top-rated solutions.
+We have several excellent choices to consider, including Qustodio, Kaspersky Safe Kids, and Norton Family.